bioinform/somaticseq/utilities/dockered_pipelines/README.md

 ## Example Commands

-You may run ```create_tumor_normal_run_scripts.py -h``` to see all the available options for this command.
+You may run ```makeSomaticScripts.py [paired|single] -h``` to see all the available options for this command, in either paired (tumor-normal) or single (tumor-only) mode.

 ### Majority-consensus mode (default)
-The following command will create scripts for MuTect2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, and Strelka.
+The following command will create scripts for MuTect2, SomaticSniper, VarDict, MuSE, LoFreq, Scalpel, and Strelka in tumor-normal modes.
 Each caller (with the exception of SomaticSniper here) will be split into 12 threads based on equal number of base pairs interrogated in each thread.
 Then, it will create the SomaticSeq script that merges those 7 callers.
 This command defaults to majority-vote consensus.